soupi/learn-haskell-blog-generator/mdbook-src/chapter_02d.md

 newtype <type-name> = <constructor> <existing-type>
 ```

-For example in our case we have:
+For example in our case we can define a distinct type for `Html` like this:

 ```hs
 newtype Html = Html String